 Lattices and Geometry#

-This page contains documentation about Lattices and Geometry classes of qlbm
+This page contains documentation about Lattices and Geometry classes of qlbm.

 Lattices and geometry go hand-in-hand in that they do not themselves contain